-When you start browsing, the animation will fill the entire width of the browser window.
-If the window is very wide, this may lengthen the picture so much that it goes off the bottom of the window.
+When you start browsing, the animation will probably fill the entire width of the browser window.
+If the window is very wide, this may lengthen the picture so much that it goes off the bottom.
 If that happens, narrow the window.

-Alternatively, play with the pan and zoom control.
-It isn't possible to fast-forward or rewind this kind of SVG animation, but you can pause and resume them, using the appropriate buttons.
+On Overload, there is a pan-and-zoom control.
+It isn't possible to fast-forward or rewind this kind of animation, but you can pause and resume them, using the appropriate buttons.
 The progress circle to their right indicates how far is left to go.
 The animation will be paused when it first loads, so press the Play button.
 Once it gets to the end, it will repeat.

 Acknowledgements to Peter Collingridge for the pan and zoom control and to "Weafs.py" for the progress circle.
 And to Heydon Pickering for his article in Smashing Magazine linked above, "Creating Cel Animations With SVG".

 Some of these animations are performances, in the sense that a narrative film is.
 I've indicated those with "(P)".
 At the moment, the performances are the ones described above.
 The other items in the list, marked with "(T)", are demonstrations of animation techniques, which I did while designing the corresponding parts of animatoR.